bnoazx005/TDEngine2/README.md

 * 3D static and skinned meshes rendering with different configurable materials;

-* Support of particle effects, animations with custom editors
+* Support of particle effects, animations with custom editors;

-* Scene management with support of asynchronous loading of scenes and assets
+* Scene management with support of asynchronous loading of scenes and assets;

+* Toolchain that includes mesh converter, packages/fonts/atlases/particles editors;

 ***